The Ultimate Luxury Adventure in Thailand

 Local life

-Master a new skill
+Master a new skill in a Chiang Mai artisan workshop

 You might feel like gold is everywhere in Thailand: thread shimmers in its traditional dress, its temple stupas are clad in iridescent gold paint and it adds a glimmer of light to many artistic creations.
-At Baan Thongjaya, a beautiful yellow home built for a former Lieutenant Colonel, you will meet the talented Mr. Luengvilai to learn about the craft of gold lacquering and gilding – a high art in Thai society.
+At Baan Thongjaya, a beautiful yellow home built for a former Lieutenant Colonel, you will meet the talented Mr. Luengvilai to learn about the traditional Thai craft of gold lacquering and gilding – a high art in Thai society.
 Create your own piece to take home as a memento.

 A day in the life of a local